What to do in Dijon?

 Things to do in Dijon

-• October - Trade fair for independent wine-growers from Bourgogne and Jura.
-Discover the talented small-scale wine producers of the region.
+• October Trade fair for independent winemakers from Burgundy and the Jura.
+Seek out the talented winemakers of the region.

-• An owl observes you from the outer walls of the Notre-Dame cathedral.
-The saying goes that if you touch it with your left hand while making a wish, it will bring you luck.
+• An owl is watching you from one of the external walls of Notre-Dame cathedral.
+Legend has it that if you touch it with your left hand, your wish will come true!
+Do you know where to find it?

-• A London telephone box is hidden somewhere in the city… But will you find it?
-A clue: it's on the way to the train station, near place Darcy.
+• There’s a London phone box hidden in the city… Go find it!
+Hint: it’s located on the same road as the station, near Place Darcy.

 Dijon in figures